akka/akka/CONTRIBUTING.md

 The last group of special tags indicates specific states a ticket is in:

 - [bug](https://github.com/akka/akka/labels/bug) indicates potential production issues.
 Bugs take priority in being fixed above features.
 The core team dedicates some days to work on bugs in each sprint.
 Bugs which have reproducers are also great for community contributions as they're well-isolated.
 Sometimes we're not as lucky to have reproducers, though, then a bugfix should also include a test reproducing the original error along with the fix.
-- [failed](https://github.com/akka/akka/labels/failed) indicates a Jenkins failure (for example, from a nightly build).
-These tickets usually include a stacktrace + link to the Jenkins failure, and we'll add a comment when we see the same problem again.
+- [failed](https://github.com/akka/akka/labels/failed) indicates a CI failure (for example, from a nightly build).
+These tickets usually include a stacktrace + link to the failed job, and we'll add a comment when we see the same problem again.
 Since these tickets can either indicate tests with incorrect assumptions, or legitimate issues in the production code, we look at them periodically.
 When the same problem isn't seen again over a period of 6 months we assume it to be a rare flaky test or a problem that might have since been fixed, so we close the issue until it pops up again.

 Pull request validation states: